October surprise: 2024 presidential election

-2025: Virginia Attorney General election
+2025 Virginia Attorney General election

 In October 2025, a 2022 text conversation between Democratic Virginia Attorney General nominee Jay Jones and Republican state delegate Carrie Coyner following the death of former delegate Democrat Joe Johnson Jr. was made public by National Review.
 In the texts, Jones made disparaging remarks toward Republican members of the Virginia House of Delegates, stating, "If those guys die before me I will go to their funerals to piss on their graves."
 Jones then followed up the remark by targeting then-Speaker Republican Todd Gilbert, giving a scenario in which Gilbert would be shot twice in the head.
 Jones said, "Three people, two bullets, Gilbert, Hitler, and Pol Pot.
 Gilbert gets two bullets to the head.
 Spoiler: put Gilbert in the crew with the two worst people you know, and he receives both bullets every time."
 Jones would then take his remarks further, targeting Gilbert's children, wishing death upon them, and stating that Gilbert and his wife were "evil" and "breeding little fascists."
+Jay Jones later won the election.

+Impact on outcome

+The October surprise has been subject to debate due to its inconsistency in effecting the overall outcome.
+The increased prevalence of early, absentee, and mail-in voting has meant that many votes may have already been cast.
+In addition, in elections that see high political polarization a candidate's supporter may be unswayed by an October surprise event affecting their candidate.
+They view it as politically-motivated content or fake news, and sometimes view it positively in-relation to their candidate instead.
+As a result, an October surprise generally matters less in relation to partisan and wide margin elections and matters more in close elections with many undecided voters.
+Some October surprises may also fail to capture public attention especially if accompanied by other major news events unrelated to the election.

+Some political campaigns may release as many small pieces of opposition research as possible in October in an attempt to sway undecided and swing voters.